-National Ambient Air Quality Standards
+National Ambient Air Quality Standards (NAAQS)

-We continue to monitor legislative and regulatory developments at both the state and national levels for potential further restrictions on National Ambient Air Quality Standards.
-New, more stringent ambient air quality standards were adopted or are being adopted by the EPA for nitrogen dioxide, ozone and particulate matter.
+We continue to monitor legislative and regulatory developments at both the state and national levels for potential operating limitations that may result from updates to the NAAQS.
+The CAA requires regular updates which have been recently court mandated to occur in June 2013 for nitrogen dioxide, ozone and particulate matter.
 We have thermal power plants in Washington, Idaho, Montana and Oregon.
-Even under the new standards, the EPA and the states have designated most of the western states in which we operate as attainment areas for the new standards.
-We do not anticipate any material impacts on our thermal plants from these new standards.
+Since the EPA has designated most of the western states in which we operate as attainment areas, we do not anticipate any material impacts on our thermal plants from the required updates of these new standards at this time.